biobakery/cgfp/README.md

 Where:

 * `$THREADS` is the number of threads for ShortBRED to use.
-This is important when running this script on computational clusters.
+This is important when running on computational clusters.

 * `$GOIFASTA` is the location of a FASTA file containing all of the sequences for proteins on the SSN.
 This file was generated in Step 2 of this protocol.